UofT-Frosh-Orientation/orientation-website/README.md

 yarn storybook
 ```
 #### Pages
 Pages are stored in `./client/src/util/pages.jsx`.
 To add a page, add it to the respective category.
 This can modify the navigation bar, footer links, etc, as other components rely on this file.
-Pages are routed automatically in `App.jsx`, specifically the `TransitionRoutes` component
+Pages are routed automatically in `App.jsx`, specifically the `TransitionRoutes` component.
+We use React Router DOM v6, with CSS transitions to achieve routing in React.
 #### Snackbar Provider
-The SNackbar provider is wrapped at the root of the app.
+The Snackbar provider is wrapped at the root of the app.
 Therefore it can be accessed by the child components.
 You can use setSnackbar to show a snackbar message.

 An example usage:
 ```js